TillRS/state-of-thoughts-preview/README.md

 _**Note**: This is a preliminary preview, a full release will come soon.
 Please refer to LICENSE.txt for the licensing of this preview._

-**dspy-reasoning** is a modular framework that implements **STATe-of-Thoughts (Structured Action Templates for Tree-of-Thoughts)**.
-It is a method for inference-time compute that augments beam search with targeted interventions (tools) to modulate reasoning trajectories (influencing latent properties of reasoning steps like structure, style, and content).
+This repo presents a preview of **STATe-of-Thoughts (Structured Action Templates for Tree-of-Thoughts)**, a method for inference-time compute that augments beam search with targeted interventions (tools) to modulate reasoning trajectories (influencing latent properties of reasoning steps like structure, style, and content).

 Built on [DSPy](https://github.com/stanfordnlp/dspy) and [vLLM](https://github.com/vllm-project/vllm), this framework enables local Large Language Models (LLMs) to perform systematic exploration of reasoning trajectories, evaluate intermediate steps (process supervision), and select optimal trajectories for complex tasks like argumentation, creative writing, and math.